18.02.2023

 Call for Proposals (Essay Abstracts)

-While the emergence of local and regional urban centres evolved from an economy of constraints and subsistence, the pervasiveness of contemporary practices of excess that have largely evolved in the global north has gradually resulted in the rupture of the socio-urban fabric and a disconnect with local conditions.
+While the emergence of local and regional urban centers evolved from an economy of constraints and subsistence, the pervasiveness of contemporary practices that have largely evolved in the Global North has gradually resulted in the rupture of the socio-urban fabric and an excess disconnect with local conditions .
 There is an urgent need for a radical shift toward urbanism that is responsive to social needs and ecological limits as a matter of survival.

 Living Continuity is an invitation to begin a collective inquiry on the challenges and potentialities of working towards a socially and ecologically just urban future beginning at the scale of the neighbourhood.
 Subject matter that will be explored includes but is not limited to:

-1. Social and ecological issues as a result of the development of homogenised neighbourhoods and accelerated land use.
+1. Social and ecological issues as a result of the development of homogenised neighborhoods and accelerated land use.

-2. Proximity and access to neighbourhood amenities and green spaces.
+2. Proximity and access to neighborhood amenities and green spaces.

-3. Spatial practices that shaped traditional neighbourhoods.
+3. Spatial practices that shape traditional neighbourhoods.
 In port cities such as Sharjah, this included responsive and adaptive typologies, urban diversity and compactness.

 4. The impact of neoliberal and colonial forces on local conditions through shifting value systems and expeditious expansion.